masikol/ribogrove-tools/README.md

 2. Scripts in directory `data_transformation_scripts/` can help you convert RiboGrove release files to several external formats (e.g. to QIIME2-compatible taxonomy file).

+3. `ribogrove_html_pages`: this should be used to create HTML pages for RiboGrove releases.

-3. Scripts in directory `exploration_scripts/` are used for draw some plots and calculate some additional data for the publication etc.
+4. Scripts in directory `exploration_scripts/` are used for draw some plots and calculate some additional data for the publication etc.

-4. (scripts in directory `_trash/` are deprecated)
+5. (scripts in directory `_trash/` are deprecated)

 ## Releases of ribogrove-tools